 Would customers be able to view these as your migration takes place?

-(For example, let’s say, a customer views an old email – would they be able to view the images or land on the pages the email links to?)
+For example, let’s say, a customer views an old email – would they be able to view the images or land on the pages the email links to?

+a.
 Plan for the unique logic you created for your data

 This might seem small but has probably shaped the way you store and use unique data in your systems.